It struck me recently how few of the most successful people I know

 is like standing next to an airport baggage scanner.
 She came to

-the startup world from investment banking, she has always been
+the startup world from investment banking, and she has always been

 struck both by how consistently successful startup founders turn